 Read and write data

-Once your Private Endpoint is configured, you can run data operations against a BYOC index as usual, but you must target the index using its Private Endpoint URL.
+Once your private endpoint is configured, you can run data operations against a BYOC index as usual, but you must target the index using its private endpoint URL.
+The only difference in the URL is that .svc. is changed to svc.private. as shown in the example below.

 BYOC does not support reading and writing data from the index browser in the Pinecone console.